All Episodes

 Oh, no question.

-These people are playing for keeps now.
+These people are playing for Keeps now.

-They've lost their monopoly and their fed.
+They've lost their monopoly.

 That's why you got all these philanthropists bankrolling news ventures now.

-George Soros and Hillary and Media Matters.
+George Sorrelson, Hillary, and Media Matters.

-Because any challenge to it, any valid challenge, any opposite point of view that forces liberalism on the defense makes it bad for them because they're lousy, because the whole thing, all of liberalism is a is a is a it's a lie, it's a disease.
+See, liberalism, folks, liberalism cannot flourish without a monopoly because any challenge to it, any valid challenge, any opposite point of view that forces liberalism on the defense makes it bad for them because they're lousy because the whole thing, all of liberalism is a lie.

-It's it's it's a phony baloney plastic man at a good time rock and roller thing that is very, very dangerous.
+We've had a good time rock and roller thing that is very, very dangerous.

 In fact, give you an example.

-They were supposed to get inoculated for hepatitis A, hepatitis B, diphtheria with the worms or whatever else and the flu.
+This story that we had on Friday, that these house staffers going to Charlotte, North Carolina for the NASCAR race on Saturday night, they were supposed to get inoculated for hepatitis A, hepatitis B, diphtheria with the worms or whatever else and the flu.

 And of course, somebody leaked this.